 2) Quit cigarettes because it’s hard to write without them.

 3) Get over yourself.
 Go beyond.

-4) Sit up straight, stand up often and shake your money-maker.
+4) Sit up straight, stand up often and dance your beautiful body.

-6) Fuck syntax, as long as what you’re writing sounds good.
+6) Fuck syntax, as long as it sounds good.

 7) Don’t worry about being politically correct, if you’re writing the truth, you won’t often be.

-10) Write for your life and rock your readers’ world.
+10) Write for your life, it will rock your world.